 - Make sure you have a clean rug ready if your donkeys are likely to need them

 - Make sure their vaccinations are up to date

 - Schedule a visit from the farrier to check their feet

-Rainscald (also known as dermatophilosis) and mud fever is more prevalent during the winter months, particularly if your donkeys do not have access to shelter and hardstanding area.
+Rain scald (also known as dermatophilosis) and mud fever are more prevalent during the winter months, particularly if your donkeys do not have access to shelter and hardstanding area.
 These conditions occur when the skin/hair is wet for a long period of time.
-Rainscald affects the shoulders, back and rump, while mud fever affects the lower limbs.
-These cause crusting of the skin and matting of your donkey's coat.
+Rain scald affects the shoulders, back and rump, while mud fever affects the lower limbs.
+They both cause crusting of the skin and matting of your donkey's coat.
 If you suspect your donkey may have either of these conditions, contact your vet for advice.

-It is important when choosing a location for your shelter that the opening side is out of prevailing winds.
-The floor of the shelter will need to be covered with fresh bedding.
-A fenced area of hardstanding next to your shelter or stable is also a necessary requirement for your donkeys, should you need to keep them off the wet, muddy or frosty ground.
+When choosing a location for your shelter, make sure the opening side out of prevailing winds.
+The floor of the shelter should be covered with fresh bedding.
+A fenced area of hardstanding next to your shelter or stable is also a necessary requirement for your donkeys, to be used if you need to keep your donkey off wet, muddy, or frosty ground.